In Agile project management, it is crucial to get a clear picture of the project’s reality. Hence, one of the best ways is to visualize the progress.

 A burndown chart must be updated daily.
 This helps in tracking progress in real-time, identifying problems in early stages hence, assisting in completing the project on time.

 Open a new sheet in Excel and create a new table that includes 3 columns.
+This table will serve as the foundation for your sprint burndown chart.

 Now, fill in the data accordingly.
-This includes the dates of your sprints and numbers in the Ideal Burndown column indicating the desired number of tasks remaining after each day throughout the let’s say, 10-day sprint.
+This includes the dates of your sprints and numbers in the Ideal Burndown column indicating the desired number of tasks remaining after each day throughout the, let’s say, 10-day sprint.

 As you complete tasks each day, update the spreadsheet to document the number of tasks you can finish under the ‘Actual Burndown’ column.